zkendall/LC-Strategy-Generator/README.md

 # Log #
+<b>August 6, 2013:</b>
+Redid logging a few days ago and started updating schema to match new data files from Lending Club.

 <b>March 14, 2013:</b>
 Got a functioning tree control with checkboxes for the filters, and got it to successfully use the selected items in my generator.